skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 mines.
 The Greenlands turned gray, and crops failed.
 The inhabitants were obliged to move away from the foot of the mountain.

-The Dwarves built a great city southwest of the mountain and called it Fol Thron.
+The dwarves built a great city southwest of the mountain and called it Fol Thron.
 They ruled from this place and sent many workers to live in harsh camps at the foot of Khelberg.

-Although they were invaded twice, the Dwarves held the mines for fifty years.
-Even when not facing full-scale invasion from Humans or Elves, they were regularly harassed by bands of Orcs from out of the North, who came often to raid shipments of food and gold.
+Although they were invaded twice, the dwarves held the mines for fifty years.
+Even when not facing full-scale invasion from humans or elves, they were regularly harassed by bands of orcs from out of the North, who came often to raid shipments of food and gold.
 </div>